 Jeff Rehbach enjoys making choral music!
-In addition to his work with the Vermont Choral Union, Jeff conducts the Middlebury College Community Chorus, a 90-voice ensemble open to students, faculty, and community members throughout Addison County and nearby towns.
+In addition to his work with the Vermont Choral Union since July 1, 2011, Jeff has conducted the Middlebury College Community Chorus, a 90-voice ensemble open to students, faculty, and community members throughout Addison County and nearby towns.
 He also served as conductor of the Middlebury College Chamber Singers from 2000 to 2007, and as conductor of the Middlebury Congregational Church choir for fifteen years.
 He currently assists with worship activities at Middlebury's Memorial Baptist Church.

 An active choral singer, conductor, and worship musician, Jeff has coached and performed with the Vermont Symphony Orchestra Chorus, Early Music Vermont, the Middlebury College Musical Players, and the Middlebury Community Players.
 Jeff is well-known as the conductor of the annual open reading of Handel's Messiah at the Middlebury Congregational Church.